 What do I submit to the IRB for an Exempt Category Research?

-Student investigators must have their advisor or a faculty member sign and date the Exempt application as the principal investigator.
+Student investigators must have their advisor or a faculty member electronically sign the Exempt study package in IRBNet as the principal investigator.
 Per North Texas Regional IRB policy, a student cannot be the principal investigator.

 - Any of the data collection tools (e.g. survey, educational tests, etc.)